wkernan/week-11-hangman/README.md

+#Game of Thrones Hangman
+Clone the git and run `node main.js` to play!
-#Game of Thrones Hangman  Guess the name of the character in 10 tries
+Guess the name of the Game of Thrones character in 10 tries!